eddy5641/Re-Auth/README.md

-Riot now employs RSO-AUTH which is a newer auth method AuthenticationCredentials should now look like
+Riot now employs RSO-AUTH which is a newer auth method AuthenticationCredentials should now look like (This is code dirrectly from IcyWind)

 ![img](https://i.imgur.com/29uIpbQ.png)